 Social Studies (Knowledge and Skills) (evidence of proficiency required in all areas at intermediate benchmark) Geography Student demonstrates knowledge of the Earth's physical and human features and appreciates the interconnected impact of the relationship between self and the environment of a diverse world.
 Economics Student makes informed economic decisions using an understanding of how individuals, businesses, communities and governments make decisions about the allocation of resources, and understands the consequences of such decisions.
 Civics Student demonstrates civic engagement as a global citizen when addressing public concerns individually and collaboratively to maintain, strengthen, and improve communities, societies, and governments.
 History Student uses historical inquiry to gather information that enables them to make sense of human interactions in the past, the present and make decisions about the future.
+Psychology & Sociology Students understand that Psychology and Sociology contribute to the understanding of society's challenging issues.
+Scientific inquiry and research methods explore individual, group, and societal behavior and mental processes to promote health, wellbeing, and civic engagement.

-Yearly Offerings Alternating Year Offerings (22-23) Alternating Year Offerings (23-24) Global Studies 9 A and B (9) Psychology (11-12) Modern Global Social Issues (11-12) US History A and B (10) The Middle Ages to the French Revolution: How the Western World Woke Up (11-12) Sociology (11-12) American Studies: SS A and B (11-12) Big History: A History of the World from the Big Bang to the Present (11-12) VT History (11-12) US Government and Politics (11-12) Nazi Germany and the Holocaust: A Case Study in Tyranny (11-12) American Military History A - 1750-1900 (11-12) Economics (11-12) AP European History A and B (11-12) American Military History B - 1900-present (11-12) Guided Learning Opportunity (GLO) Social Studies A and B (9-12) AP US History A and B (11-12) Independent Learning Opportunity (ILO) Social Studies A and B (9-12) VHS Social Studies Dual Enrollment Social Studies
+Yearly Offerings Alternating Year Offerings (23-24) Alternating Year Offerings (24-25) Global Studies A and B (9) Modern Global Social Issues (11-12) Psychology (11-12) US History A and B (10) Sociology (10-12) The Middle Ages to the French Revolution: How the Western World Woke Up (11-12) American Studies: SS A and B (11-12) VT History (10-12) Big History: A History of the World from the Big Bang to the Present (10-12) US Government and Politics (11-12) American Military History A - 1750-1900 (10-12) Nazi Germany and the Holocaust: A Case Study in Tyranny (11-12) Economics (10-12) American Military History B - 1900-present (10-12) AP European History A and B (11-12) Guided Learning Opportunity (GLO) Social Studies A and B (9-12) AP US History A and B (11-12)

+Independent Learning Opportunity (ILO) Social Studies A and B (9-12)

+VHS Social Studies

+Dual Enrollment Social Studies